Personal Injury Protection (PIP) Insurance

 On This Page

-Personal injury protection or PIP insurance covers medical bills, hospital bills, and other losses resulting from a car accident, and protects you and your passengers regardless of fault.
+Personal injury protection or PIP insurance covers medical bills, hospital bills, and other losses resulting from a car accident and protects you and your passengers regardless of fault.

 Knowing how PIP coverage works is vital to understanding auto insurance, especially if you live in a no-fault state that legally requires this insurance.